Virtual Video Evaluations

 To make the most of your video lesson sessions, it's a good idea to practice first.
 Get someone to video a test ride for you.
 Determine where the camera person should stand to avoid sunlight shining into the lens or shadows that may interfere.
 Break up the ride into multiple videos.
 Shorter videos are easier to take, save, and transmit.

 It may be useful to ride in a shortened section of the arena or cross country course to avoid any places where the rider goes out of frame, or gets too large or small to accurately evaluate.
-This includes riding too far away, as well as too close to the camera.
+This is caused by riding too far away or too close to the camera.
 The camera person may want to practice so that the horse and rider are an optimal size, being careful not to constantly zoom in an out because that can be difficult to film and difficult to watch.